stfc-sciml/ffsas/doc/dev/USER-GUIDE-latex-raw.md

 arguments sent to [scipy.optimize.minimize(method='trust-constr')](https://docs.scipy.org/doc/scipy/reference/optimize.minimize-trustconstr.html#optimize-minimize-trustconstr).

-* `save_iter`: save the inverse results every `save_iter` iterations so that one can examine the convergence history of the parameter distributions; see [examples/Ellipsoid.ipynb](../examples/Ellipsoid.ipynb) for example.
+* `save_iter`: save the inverse results every `save_iter` iterations so that one can examine the convergence history of the parameter distributions.
 Examining the convergence history is a good practice for all optimization problems.

 * `returns_intensity_sensitivity_uncertainty`: in addition to the MLE, also returns the intensity,